-Project 2: Experimental study of laser-driven nuclear interactions: focus on radio-isotopes production
+Project 2: Theoretical study of laser-driven nuclear interactions: focus on radio-isotopes production

-Almost all efforts to realize fusion-based energy generation involve thermally fusing two isotopes of hydrogen - deuterium with tritium (DT fusion).
+Almost all efforts to realise fusion-based energy generation involve thermally fusing two isotopes of hydrogen - deuterium with tritium (DT fusion).
 Due to recent advances in laser technology - and in particular chirped pulsed amplification (CPA) - it is now believed that a viable, although difficult, path to fusion can rest on the fusion of hydrogen (H) with boron (B).
 The HB fusion reaction possesses the key advantage that it is aneutronic i.e. that it does not release energetic neutrons but rather high-energy alpha particles.
-In addition to nuclear fusion for energy, and on a shorter time scale, such alpha particles could be used for the generation of radioisotopes of medical interest.
+In addition to nuclear fusion for energy, and on a shorter time scale, such alpha particles could eb sued for the generation of radioisotopes of medical interest.

-While petawatt laser systems have already been used for fusion experiments providing interesting results, a strong need exists to explore the wide parameter space (in terms of pulse duration, peak power, focussing geometry) that is needed for optimising the process of particle generation and for allowing the development of a future generation of particle sources and more specifically of alpha particle sources.
-This opens the possibility of triggering reactions requiring high-energy particles, useful, for instance, for producing radioisotopes of medical interest.
+While petawatt laser systems have already been used for fusion experiments providing interesting results, a strong need exists to develop theoretical and simulation models needed for optimizing the process of particle generation and for allowing the development of a future generation of radioisotope sources of medical interest.
+As it stands, a large body of more or less disparate work exists but is yet to be integrated into an actual framework that could guide the experimental development.
+This research project seeks to federate existing theoretical contributions, to implement them in code when appropriate and to validate them experimentally.

 This project is in collaboration with the Centro de Laseres PUlsados (CLPU), Salamanca, Spain and HB11 Energy Pty Ltd, Sydney, Australia.

-Supervisors: Philippe Nicolai (UB), Dimitri Batani (UB), François Ladouceur (UNSW)
+Supervisors: Didier Raffestin (UB), Dimitri Batani (UB), François Ladouceur (UNSW)